ihawp/bcit-capstone-demo/README.md

 ## Project Overview

-**What is it?** A simple CRUD application with Express.js, MySQL, and React.
+**What is it?** A simple CRUD application built with Express.js, MySQL, and React.

 **Key Features:**
 - **Public Frontend**: User-facing blog/portfolio display.